benoit-bst/dotfiles/README.md

-# Personnal work flow and tools
+# Personal work flow and tools

 All the configuration is installed with
  [Red Hat Ansible](https://github.com/ansible/ansible) tool.